snowplow/advanced-analytics-web-accelerator/content/next_steps/next_steps_1.md

 At this stage you should:

-- Have tracking and enrichment setup
+- Have tracking and enrichment set-up
 - Have some data in the `ATOMIC.EVENTS` table
 - Enabled IAB, UA parser and YAUAA enrichments
 - Have a working dbt project with the web model configurations for the sample data

 #### **Step 1:** Complete refresh of your Snowplow web package (Optional)

-If you would like to use your current dbt environment that you set up during modelling the sample data you might want to start from scratch.
+If you would like to use your current dbt environment that you set-up during modelling the sample data you might want to start from scratch.

 While you can drop and recompute the incremental tables within this package using the standard `--full-refresh` flag, all manifest tables are protected from being dropped in production.
 Without dropping the manifest during a full refresh, the selected derived incremental tables would be dropped but the processing of events would resume from where the package left off (as captured by the `snowplow_web_incremental_manifest` table) rather than your `snowplow__start_date`.